-· Specify the nature of the research, scholarship, or creative work to be undertaken through a brief but comprehensive narrative, written to a general audience.
+- Specify the nature of the research, scholarship, or creative work to be conducted through a brief but comprehensive narrative, written to a general audience.

-· Discuss the potential benefits of the experience for the student and faculty mentor/collaborator, including the development of the student as a scholar in the field of study as well as the impact on the future goals of the student.
+- Discuss the potential benefits of this experience, including your development as a scholar in the field of study as well as the impact on your future goals.

 - Provide a time-line for the work being proposed, including a projected outcome or goal for the work.

 - Propose a budget for the project.
 We support the purchase of consumable supplies (such as laboratory kits, survey instruments, or books) used by the student, rather than the durable materials that are housed in the department for this and future projects.
 Proposals associated with course-related work receive lower priority consideration and it is expected that the host department contribute to the budget for these requests.

 - Indicate any additional sources of funding (either in process or approved) as well as whether or not you are considering submitting any other grant proposals.
 A higher priority will be placed on proposals that lack other potential sources of funding, either through departmental funds or other college initiatives.